Marvelsoft01/Pdm-model/README.md

 # pdm-rul
-Predictive Maintenance ML model in Python for RUL prediction with Streamlit interface — built for CMMS integration.
+Predictive Maintenance ML model in Python for RUL prediction with Streamlit interface.

 1=> Install dependencies